4Subsea/waveresponse-python/docs/user_guide/concepts_utils/grid.rst

 Grid
 ====
-The :class:`~scarlet_lithium.Grid` class provides an interface for handling 2-D arrays of values that should be interpreted on two-dimentional frequency/(wave)direction grid.
+The :class:`~waveresponse.Grid` class provides an interface for handling values that should be interpreted on a two-dimentional frequency/(wave)direction grid.

-:class:`~scarlet_lithium.Grid` provides some useful functionality on its own, but the main intension of this class is to serve as a building block for other classes.
+:class:`~waveresponse.Grid` provides some useful functionality on its own, but the main intension of this class is to serve as a base class. :class:`~waveresponse.RAO`, :class:`~waveresponse.DirectionalSpectrum` and :class:`~waveresponse.WaveSpectrum` are all examples of classes that extend :class:`~waveresponse.Grid`'s functionality.

-:class:`~scarlet_lithium.RAO`, :class:`~scarlet_lithium.DirectionalSpectrum` and
-:class:`~scarlet_lithium.WaveSpectrum` are all examples of classes that inherits from :class:`~scarlet_lithium.Grid`.
+The :class:`~waveresponse.Grid` class is initialized with a frequency list (1-D array), a direction list (1-D array) and corresponding grid values (2-D array).

 .. code-block:: python

     import numpy as np
-    from scarlet_lithium import Grid
+    from waveresponse as wr

     freq = np.linspace(0.0, 1.0, 50)
     dirs = np.linspace(0.0, 360.0, 10, endpoint=False)
     vals = np.random.random((len(freq), len(dirs)))

-    grid = Grid(
+    grid = wr.Grid(
         freq,
         dirs,
         vals,